aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 This means that any resources within the cluster should be able to make ingress and egress connections with other resources within and outside the cluster.
 You can verify, for example, that you are able to ping from `team-riker` pod to `team-burnham` pod.

-First we retrieve the pod name from `team-burnham` namespace and retrieve its DNS:
+First we retrieve the pod name from the `team-burnham` namespace its podIP:

 ```bash
 BURNHAM_POD=$(kubectl get pod -n team-burnham -o jsonpath='{.items[0].metadata.name}')